br1Pod/compleatr/README.md

 <hr>

 <h3>How To Use</h3>
-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git installed on your computer.
 From your command line:

 # Clone this repository
 $ git clone https://github.com/br1Pod/compleatr.git